menu icon

 For the most part, I use whatever yeast is available.
 Most of the time it’s the instant yeast that comes in a large package from Sam’s Club.
 When I use dry active yeast I add 10-15 minutes to the rise time.
 Technically you do not need to proof instant yeast, only dry active yeast, but I’ve gotten so used to proofing my yeast that I proof it for every recipe.

+Yes.
 After shaping the rolls and placing them into the muffin pan, cover gently with plastic wrap that has been sprayed with nonstick cooking spray.
 Place covered rolls into the refrigerator.
-A couple of hours before baking pull out and let sit on the counter until rolls have come to room temperature and have puffed up slightly.
+A couple of hours before baking, pull the rolls out and let them sit on the counter until they have come to room temperature and puffed up slightly.
 Bake as directed.

 Cloverleaf Dinner Rolls